bygri/bmw-i3/README.md

 ## Current status

-Working on the *monitor* aspect right now.
-Since no public spec is provided for the ConnectedDrive API, the focus is on retrieving as much data as possible and working out what possible values are returned.
+The *monitor* aspect has been implemented.
+Since no public spec is provided for the ConnectedDrive API, the focus was on retrieving as much data as possible and working out what possible values are returned.

 All raw data from ConnectedDrive is stored so that future versions can retroactively